TASK

 7. Relationship Between Heights of Sons and Mother:

-Regression line for showing relationship between heights of the sons and the fathers is:
+The regression line for showing the relationship between the heights of the sons and the fathers is:

 y = b0+ b1X